ryami333/guitar-build/README.md

 ![clamped-with-sash-clamps](clamped-with-sash-clamps.jpg)
 The heavy duty sash clamps, well and truly within their operational threshold!

-About 24 hours later, I came back to check on the laminated body, and it looks bloody fantastic!
+About 24 hours later, I came back to check on the laminated body, and it looked bloody fantastic!

 ![glued-body](glued-body.jpg)
 Fully cut, routed and laminated guitar body.

 ## Attaching the neck

-Next up, I wanted to drill the holes that the bridge would be attached to, but to position tjem properly I was going to need the neck sitting firmly in its pocket.
-So I started by positioning he neck-plate over the rear of the body, and drilling through to th e empty neck pocket.
+Next up, I wanted to drill the holes that the bridge would be attached to, but to position them properly I was going to need the neck sitting firmly in its pocket.
+So I started by positioning the neck-plate in its home on the rear of the body, and drilling through to the neck pocket.

 ![neck pocket drilling](neck-drill-1.jpg)

-Then I clamped the neck into the pocket, drilled the pilot holes deeper, into the neck.
+Then I clamped the neck into the pocket and drilled deeper this time, into the neck.

 ![neck pocket drilling](neck-drill-2.jpg)

-once the pilot holes were comoleted, I screwed the neck in, and admired my work!
+Once all of the pilot holes were totally drilled, I screwed the neck in, and admired my work!

 ![neck pocket drilling](neck-drill-3.jpg)
 ![neck pocket drilling](neck-drill-4.jpg)

+The next step was one of the most important of the whole build - drilling the holes for the mounting poles of the bridge.
+Theoretically, the distance between the nut (the zero-th fret on the neck) and the bridge should be double the distance between the nut and the 12th fret.
+In practice though, if you were to place the bridge at exactly that position, the guitar would tune to be flat.
+This is due to a combination of factors, but the TL;DR is that you need to set the bridge position a few millimetres longer than you would have otherwise.
+Thankfully, I'm using a bridge which actually has about ±6mm of configurable travel, which does make my measurements somewhat forgiving.

+Equally as important as measuring the distance to the bridge, was drilling the bridge poles themselves the correct distance apart.
+If I didn't manage to do this then the bridge would not actually not be able to be mounted onto the poles themselves.
+So I made set about making myself a drilling jig on this scrap piece of MDF.

 ![neck pocket drilling](bridge-jig-1.jpg)

+I sat the bridge on the MDF, and traced around the poles.

 ![neck pocket drilling](bridge-jig-2.jpg)
 ![neck pocket drilling](bridge-jig-3.jpg)

+Then I drilled out those holes, and made sure that the distance was correct by mounting the bridge onto them.
 ![neck pocket drilling](bridge-poles-1.jpg)

+Then I calculated bridge position using Stewmac's bridge position calculator, and marked along the body to indicate the positioning of the bridge poles.

 ![neck pocket drilling](bridge-poles-2.jpg)

+Then I clamped the drilling jig into place on top of the body, and before I began drillingI added a piece of tape to the drill bit to indicate the depth at which to stop drilling, so that I didn't drill through to the other side of the body.

 ![neck pocket drilling](bridge-poles-3.jpg)

+The bridge poles sitting in their new rightful place on the top of the guitar body, with the bridge happily mounted on top.

 ![neck pocket drilling](bridge-poles-4.jpg)

+### The finish

+The finishing process turned out to be a massive headache, mostly because I'm totally inept as a painter!
+I had bought some ultra matt 'Chalked' spraypaint in a cream color by Rustoleum, and I was hoping to get a nice smooth cream color.

+I filled all of the cracks and dents with this wood putty, and gave the body a thorough sand with a high grit sandpaper so that it was as smooth as possible, ready for painting.

 ![neck pocket drilling](finish-1.jpg)

 ![neck pocket drilling](finish-2.jpg)

+Then I nailed in this picture hanger I had lying around, so that I could hang up the body while spraying it without handling the body itself.

 ![neck pocket drilling](finish-3.jpg)

 ![neck pocket drilling](finish-4.jpg)

+Then I started spraying on layers of the aformentioned spraypaint.
+I made the fatal flaw of spraying too thick, which resulted in a runny finish in some patches.

 ![neck pocket drilling](finish-5.jpg)

+I was also a little disappointed by the color itself - it wasn't as creamy as the color on the can.
+It was actually quite white, which is not what I was hoping for at all.

 ![neck pocket drilling](finish-6.jpg)